-Now that the Thanksgiving pie and Christmas cookies gone, most of us will resolve to lose weight.
-We spend lots of money on gym memberships or workout DVDs in the hope of shedding those extra pounds.
+Now that the Thanksgiving pie and Christmas cookies are gone, many of us will resolve to lose weight.
+We’ll spend lots of money on gym memberships or workout equipment in the hope of shedding those extra pounds and improving our health.

-We spend most of the year caught up in the grind at work and now we want to improve our relationships with the people in our lives.
-So we resolve to carve out time for those we love.
+Some of us got caught up in the grind at work this past year, and now we want to improve our relationships with the people in our lives.
+So, we’ll resolve to carve out more time for those we love the most.

 But if we have accepted Jesus as our Savior, then an amazing transformation has already taken place.